 The dwelling unit ID (DUID) is a five-digit random number assigned after the case was sampled for MEPS.
 The three-digit person number (PID) uniquely identifies each person within the dwelling unit.
 The eight-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to the documentation for the 2001 Full Year Population Characteristics file.
+For detailed information on dwelling units and families, please refer to the documentation for the 2001 Full Year Population Characteristics File.

-2.6.1.2 Record Identifier (EVNTIDX)
+2.6.1.2 Record Identifiers (EVNTIDX, FFEEIDX)

-EVNTIDX uniquely identifies each event (i.e., each record on the home health file) and is the variable required to link home health events to data files containing details on conditions (MEPS 2001 Medical Conditions File).
-For details on linking see Section 5.0 or the MEPS 2001 Appendix File, HC-059I.
+EVNTIDX uniquely identifies each other medical expense event (i.e., each record on the OME file) and is the variable required to link other medical events to data files containing details on prescribed medicines (the-MEPS 2001 Prescribed Medicines File).
+For details on linking, see Section 5.0, or the MEPS 2001 Appendix File, HC-059I.